About Dr. Worley

-Education: B.S., biology at the University of Puget Sound; M.D., M.D. at the University of Oklahoma College of Medicine; Residency in Psychiatry at the University of Oklahoma.
+Education: I completed my B.S., biology at the University of Puget Sound in Washington State, and my M.D. at the University of Oklahoma College of Medicine.

-Academic Rank: Professor of Psychiatry and Professor of Ob/Gyn (secondary appointment) at UAMS College of Medicine.
-Emeritus Adjunct Professor of Medicine at Vanderbilt serving in the Center for Professional Health.
+Academic Rank: Professor Emeritus of the Department of Psychiatry and Obstetrics and Gynecology, UAMS College of Medicine.
+Adjunct Professor of Medicine at Vanderbilt, Center for Professional Health.

 What inspired you to pursue the career you are in?
 In the fall of my senior year of high school, my 46-year-old father, an active, seemingly healthy high school teacher suffered a ventricular arrhythmia while on his graduation scuba dive.
-I learned how quickly life can change and developed a deep passion for understanding, recognizing and intervening in potentially preventable problems and decided to become a physician.
+I learned how quickly life can change and developed a deep passion for understanding, recognizing and intervening in potentially preventable problems.
 Later, one of my medical school classmates ended her life by suicide.
-This tragedy influenced my work in professional health.
+This tragedy fueled my work to help recognize suffering, reach out with compassion, to offer hope, relief and healing as a better alternative.

 What was your dream job as a kid and why?
 Working at Lake Serene Pony Farm, first as a volunteer trail guide and all around farm helper and later teaching summer day camp.
-I loved witnessing the transformation of children’s confidence as they interacted with their assigned ponies.
+I learned a strong work ethic, leadership skills and was rewarded through witnessing the transformation of children’s confidence as they developed skills and a trusting relationship with their equine partner.

 Of all the mentors in your professional career, who has been the most influential and why?
-Dr. Gordon Deckert, MD, opened my eyes to the power of nonverbal communication and the connection between the mind, body, and spirit.
-I never would have considered a career in psychiatry had my life not intersected with his.
+Dr. Gordon Deckert, MD, opened my eyes to the world of nonverbal communications and the powerful connection between the mind, body, and spirit.
+I wouldn’t have become a psychiatrist if our paths hadn’t crossed.
+He exemplified being a physician first, and a psychiatrist second.

 What has been the most fulfilling moment of your career so far?
 Being trusted in the most difficult moments of another person’s life, then seeing them through to the other side.